 Remember, always consult your doctor or a rehab therapist after any injury to ensure the most effective course of action for you.

-Knee ligament injuries can have a long lasting impact on the stability of the knee therefore affecting balance and function (eg running on uneven ground and quickly changing direction) so it is important to rehab properly.
+An MCL injury can have a long lasting impact on the stability of the knee therefore affecting balance and function (e.g. running on uneven ground and quickly changing direction) so it is important to rehab properly.

 You may want to see a therapist for a rehab programme or try these exercises that you can do at home.
 But don’t worry, with proper rehabilitation, most people make a full recovery from all grades of MCL tear.